allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 ###VTOL Assist

 This module helps with vertical landings and take-offs: it automatically retracts/deploys landing gear, enables-disables brakes and tries to prevent flipping over when dealing with inclined surfaces.
+It may be toggled in editor during ship construction or in the *Advanced* section.

 ###Flight Stabilizer

 This is a safeguard module that acts when nothing else does: it catches the ship in uncontrollable rotation in absence of SAS, user input or other TCA autopiloting; when it does, it first enables the Level program, and when it's safe, the stock SAS.
+It may be toggled in editor during ship construction or in the *Advanced* section.

 ##Squadron Mode